|My Favourite Planet > English > Middle East > Turkey > Ephesus > |

 Pausanias, Description of Greece, Book 7, chapter 2, section 1.

-The Ionians had taken refuge in Athens after being driven out of the Peloponnese by the Dorian invasions.
+The Ionians of the Peloponnese had taken refuge in Athens after being driven out of their lands by the Dorian invasions.
 Neileus, the brother of Androklos, was the legendary founder of Ionian Miletus.

 "When the Ionians had overcome the ancient Milesians they killed every male, except those who escaped at the capture of the city, but the wives of the Milesians and their daughters they married.